grumply/purehs.org/static/packages/pure-txt.md

-A text type for intercompatible use between GHC and GHCJS
+A text type for intercompatible use between GHC and GHCJS.

 # Changelog

-## 0.7.0.0
+## 0.8.0.0

 First public release of pure-txt.